Formation of Low-mass Black Holes and Single Millisecond Pulsars in Globular Clusters

-where $C=2s/(2s+1)$ and $M_{d,i}$, $R_{d,i}$, and $t_{v,i}$ are the initial disk mass, disk radius, and viscous accretion time, respectively. $R_{\rm acc}$ is the accretion radius, which we define as the maximum of $R_{\rm NS}$ and $r_A$ at a given time.
+Following \citet{Metzger2008}, the time dependence of the accretion rate for thick disks parameterized by Equation~(\ref{eq:Macc}) can be expressed as where $C=2s/(2s+1)$ and $M_{d,i}$, $R_{d,i}$, and $t_{v,i}$ are the initial disk mass, disk radius, and viscous accretion time, respectively.\footnote{As in \citet{Metzger2008}, we have implicitly assumed that the disk wind outflow produces no net torque on the disk (i.e., the outflow carries away only the specific angular momentum of the mass lost).
+This assumption appears qualitatively consistent with global MHD disk simulations \citep[e.g.,][]{StonePringle2001}.
+If instead, the outflows do produce a significant net torque on the disk, $\dot{M}$ is expected to decrease much more rapidly \citep{Metzger2008}.
+This may steepen the decay of the lightcurve of an associated electromagnetic transient \citep[e.g.,][]{Metzger2021} and may potentially reduce the total mass accreted by the neutron star, potentially inhibiting the ability to produce a MSP.
+Of course in the case of $s\sim0$ where the disk outflow is negligible, the disk torques are also negligible and the conclusions here are unchanged.} $R_{\rm acc}$ is the accretion radius, which we define as the maximum of $R_{\rm NS}$ and $r_A$ at a given time.
 The total mass accreted by the neutron star after time $t$ can be computed by integrating Equation~(\ref{eq:Mdot}).

 The time derivative of the total accreted angular momentum can be expressed as